dmg85/Basci-Javascript-Platzi/README.md

-# Basci-Javascript-Platzi
+# Follow Along Javascript Platzi course
-Exercises from the Javascript Platzi course
+Exercises from the Platzi course of Javascript